tedbauer/lil3d/README.md

 ## Dependencies

+Lil 3D requires:

-Lil 3D requires [GLFW][glfw], a multi-platform library for OpenGL.
+- [GLFW][glfw], a multi-platform library for OpenGL.
 You can install it on OSX with Homebrew by typing `brew install glfw3`.

 [glfw]: https://www.glfw.org/